jasongrimes/grimesit-mm/_pages/services.md

 <!-- {% include feature_row id="service_infrastructure" type="left" %} -->

 When I say "full-stack", I mean it.
-From bare metal to the cloud, servers to VMs, and containers to serverless, I have decades of experience scaling real world web applications.
+From bare metal to the cloud, servers to VMs, and containers to serverless, I have been scaling real world web applications for decaces.
 Before that I was a network engineer in Silicon Valley.
 I know TCP/IP.

 ### Development environments